KanzaRomman/my-money-bad-java-maven/ReadMe.md

   - Replaced magic numbers with constants
   - Decomposed larger functions
 - Fixed existing and added additional unit tests for all the classes and edge cases.

-Feel free to explore the code and review the changes made to further enhance the solution.